ehmatthes/pcc_2e/beyond_pcc/ai_player.md

     def _sweep_right_left(self):
         --snip--

-    def _modify_speed(self, speed_factor):
+    def _modify_speed(self, speed_factor):                              # 2
         self.ai_game.settings.ship_speed *= speed_factor
         self.ai_game.settings.bullet_speed *= speed_factor
         self.ai_game.settings.alien_speed *= speed_factor
 ```

 We want to be able to easily speed up the game when we're trying out new strategies, but also slow the game back down when we want to watch a game play out at the normal speed.
-We write `_modify_speed()` so it accepts an argument that controls how much to speed up the game.
+We write `_modify_speed()` so it accepts an argument that controls how much to speed up the game (1).
 If you pass an argument of 1 the game will play at normal speed.
 Anything greater than 1 will speed up the game, and anything less than 1 will slow the game down.

-In `_modify_speed()` we adjust the speed of the ship, the bullets, and the aliens.
+In `_modify_speed()` we adjust the speed of the ship, the bullets, and the aliens (2).

 Now when you play the game with a speed factor of something like 10 you'll see how effective the strategy is, and you'll see its weak points as well.
 For example I can see that the sweeping strategy is pretty effective at clearing out most of the fleet, but it's really inefficient when there's only one or two aliens left:

-[video, commit 75c8b8]
+[video 3]

 You should be aware that speeding up the game affects the high score that your strategy will reach.
 You can see this by trying a few very different speed factors.
 For example on my system a speedup scale of 10 with the current strategy ends with around 8,000,000 points, at around level 18.
 With a speedup scale of 100, it only earns about 4,000 points, and it can't even clear the first screen.
 If you're comparing strategies, make sure you use the same speed factor for each of your runs.